Missoni: Death of Vittorio Missoni

+Death of Ottavio Missoni

+Ottavio Missoni died during the night between 8 and 9 May 2013, at the age of 92.

-From 2013, designer Patricia Urquiola was responsible for redesigning the label’s stores.
+From 2013, designer Patricia Urquiola was responsible for redesigning the label's stores.
 In February 2014, Angela Missoni hired Rossella Jardini, former creative director of Moschino, as a consultant.

-2018 sale
+2018

-In 2018, the Missoni family sold a 41.2% stake in the company to investment fund Fondo Strategico Italiano (FSI) for €70 million ($82 million), putting the family´s share at 58.8%.
+In 2018, the Missoni family sold a 41.2% stake in the company to investment fund Fondo Strategico Italiano (FSI) for €70 million ($82 million), putting the family's share at 58.8%.
 A year later, Angela Missoni announced plans to list the company at the Borsa Italiana within three years.

-In 2021, Angela Missoni was succeeded at the helm of the women’s line by Alberto Caliri.
+In 2021, Angela Missoni was succeeded at the helm of the women's line by Alberto Caliri.
 The following year, Missoni named Filippo Grazioli its new creative director, with Caliri overeeing Missoni Sport and Missoni Home.

+In October 2024, Missoni announced the departure of Grazioli and the reappointment of Alberto Caliri to the creative director position.

+Death of Rosita Missoni

+On 2 January 2025, Rosita Missoni (née Jelmini) died at the age of 93.

 Other brands

 Missoni Sport

-Missoni Sport was initially licensed out to Malerba, brought in-house in January 2002 and eventually discontinued in 2007.
-It was relaunched in 2022, now produced in-house as a wellness and comfort line, retailing at around 20 percent less than the signature brand.
+Missoni Sport was first launched in 1985 under the creative direction of Luca Missoni.
+It was initially licensed out to Malerba, brought in-house in January 2002 and eventually discontinued in 2007.

+Missoni Sport was relaunched in 2022, now produced in-house as a wellness and comfort line, retailing at around 20 per cent less than the signature brand.
+In 2023, it launched a capsule collection of tracksuits, cardigans, hoodies and sweatshirts in collaboration with soccer player Mike Maignan.

-M Misssoni
+M Missoni

 M Missoni, a less expensive line, was introduced in 1998 and initially manufactured and distributed by Marzotto.
 Margherita Maccapani Missoni, granddaughter of Rosita Missoni, served as the label's creative director from 1998 until 2021.

-In 2012, Missoni M launched its first accessories collection.
+In 2012, M Missoni launched its first accessories collection.
 Missoni later brought the M Missoni line in-house in April 2018, selecting Italian manufacturing company Gilmar SpA as a production partner for the line.
 This followed the expiration of the licensing agreement with Valentino Fashion Group, which had first been signed in 2005.

-By 2019, M Missoni’s sales amounted to around 30 million euros.
+By 2019, M Missoni's sales amounted to around 30 million euros.
 Also in 2019, Margherita Missoni presented her first full collection as the label's creative director.
 By 2021, M Missoni was discontinued.